 The dish already looks beautiful even before adding the broth!
 The whole idea of having the raw beef is that the hot broth will cook it once it is poured into the bowls.

-You can choose to use tripe instead of tendon, include meatballs, or even use chicken bones instead to have chicken pho.
+You can choose to use tripe instead of the tendon, include meatballs, or even use chicken bones instead to have chicken pho.
 I loved the clean taste of the soup, even if it was missing the MSG.
-I won’t be surprised if I start having pho 2 or even 3 times a week now!
+Time to make pho on the regular!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.